-- MAWB encourages the Legislature to carefully review waivers implemented during the pandemic and make permanent changes that have proven to be innovative and beneficial, particularly those that streamline processes and reduce barriers for participants. - MAWB advocates that any and all funds directed to other entities for workforce development or training efforts be coordinated and aligned with Workforce Development Board plans, to swiftly and strategically meet the unique needs of business in each of the local labor sheds.
-MAWB encourages allowing maximum flexibility in the use of state funds to encourage innovation and allow local boards to design programs that best meet the needs of employers and jobseekers in their local areas. - MAWB encourages the Legislature to align investments and eliminate silos across the workforce development system, regardless of funding committee or state agency structures.
-The workforce system, unified under the brand CareerForce, must be fully aligned to meet the needs of career seekers and employers who benefit from a coordinated approach to service delivery. - MAWB recognizes the need to reduce disparities is paramount.
-MAWB supports initiatives that directly and successfully address this issue and increases equity in employment. - MAWB supports legislative and policy measures that further empower and streamline the Governor's Workforce Development Board.
+- MAWB encourages the Legislature to carefully review long-standing policies and the waivers implemented during the pandemic and make permanent changes to streamline processes and reduce barriers for participants.
+This is particularly critical where changes would lead to more equitable services for those who would otherwise be left behind. - MAWB advocates that any and all funds directed to other entities for workforce development or training efforts be coordinated and aligned with Workforce Development Board plans to swiftly and strategically meet the unique needs of business in each of the local labor sheds.
+MAWB recommends maximum flexibility in the use of state funds to encourage innovation and provide opportunity for local boards to design programs that best meet the needs of employers and jobseekers in their local areas. - MAWB encourages the Legislature to align investments and eliminate silos across the workforce development system, regardless of funding committee or state agency structures.
+The workforce system, unified under the brand CareerForce, must be fully aligned to meet the needs of career seekers and employers who benefit from a coordinated approach to service delivery. - MAWB recognizes that the need to reduce disparities is paramount.
+MAWB supports initiatives that directly and successfully address this issue and increase equity in employment. - MAWB supports legislative and policy measures that further empower and streamline the Governor's Workforce Development Board.